-How did this show become so good that it single-handedly dominated the Winter 18 anime season?
+How did this show become so great that it outclassed ever other anime from the season?

-Sure the story starts being a typical cute girl doing cute things type of show but as the show progresses the show becomes so much more to a point where it deviated from it cute girls doing cute things route where it became more complex.
-Add to the fact the pacing the show was brilliant throughout its own as well having great writing, worldbuiding and great themes exploration and got one hell of an amazing series.
+On the surface, A Place Further than the Universe looks like your typical cute girl doing cute things type of show but as the show progresses the show becomes so much more to a point where it deviated from the whole cute girls doing cute things route where it becomes more complex.
+Add to the fact the pacing the show was brilliant throughout its own as well having great writing, worldbuilding and great themes exploration and got one hell of an amazing series.

 One thing that I love about the show is how adventurous it is.
 Seriously every time you watch an episode of this show you always feel like your actually going on an adventure with the four main girls.

-I honestly have nothing more to say about the characters here since they are all awesome and well written in they own ways.
+I honestly have nothing more to say about the characters here since they are all awesome and well written in their own ways.

-The character designs were well drawn as being very adorable to look at look at on-screen.
+The character designs were well drawn as being very adorable to look at on-screen.

-Overall visuals in A Place Further than the Universe is a masterpiece of art thanks to great directing and stunning visuals.
+Overall visuals in A Place Further than the Universe are a masterpiece of art thanks to great directing and stunning visuals.